youngnac/fastcampus_notes/django/models_djangodoc.md

 django document
 #Models:
-- single, definitive source of infomration about your data
+- single, definitive source of information about your data
-- contains fields and behaviours of the data
+- contains fields and behaviors of the data
 - each model maps to single DB table
 - each model is a python class that subclasses `djdango.db.models.Model`

-	* So, when you create class in models.py in application:
+	* So, when you create class in models.py in application: `class ClassName(models.Model)`
- `class ClassName(models.Model)`
 - Django automatically generates DB with queries.

 ###To use models: add 'myapp' in `INSTALLED_APPS`